 Inform the residents in writing as soon as possible.
-If a resident is unable to complete his/her training in the program, the department will make a good faith effort to assist the resident in enrolling in an ACGME accredited program in the same specialty at the appropriate PGY level:
+If a resident is unable to complete his/her training in the program, the department will make a good faith effort to assist the resident in enrolling in an ACGME accredited program in the same specialty at the appropriate PGY level;

 Exercise proper care, custody and disposition of the resident's education records, and appropriately notify licensure and specialty boards.
+Additional information can be found at

-PROMOTION POLICY
+PROMOTION REAPPOINTMENT/POLICY

 The Department of Surgery has established this policy for the General Surgery Residency Training Program to use in the promotion of residents to the next level of training.
-Additional information regarding the policy can be found at the following website under GME Bylaws: www.hsc.wvu.edu/som/gme
+Additional information regarding the policy can be found at the following website under GME Bylaws: https://medicine.hsc.wvu.edu/media/363881/gmebylawsrevised-1-15-16-oct2017-21318-2-repaired.pdf